vorburger/opendaylight-repo/README.md

 ## What else & more...

 The `./repo` Python script included here is [the unmodified one obtained from Android](https://source.android.com/setup/downloading#installing-repo).
 This script is a "bootstrap" kinda thing; upon the initial `repo init` it will clone more of itself to `.repo/repo/repo`, and then delegate to that.

+Check out [Troubleshooting network issues](https://source.android.com/setup/downloading#troubleshooting-network-issues) from Android's doc, if you have any.